Delta Goodrem: 1984–2000: Early life and discovery

-Delta Lea Goodrem was born in Sydney on 9 November 1984, to Lea and Denis Goodrem.
+Delta Lea Goodrem was born in Sydney, New South Wales, Australia, on 9 November 1984, to Lea and Denis Goodrem.
 She has a younger brother, Trent.
 Goodrem appeared in an American advertisement aged seven for the former toy company Galoob, alongside fellow Australian Bec Hewitt, and began playing piano at the same age while taking up singing, dancing and acting lessons.
 She appeared in adverts for companies such as Optus and Nesquik, and had several minor roles in episodes of Australian television shows including Hey Dad..!, A Country Practice, and Police Rescue.

 While residing in Glenhaven, she attended the Hills Grammar School in neighbouring Kenthurst, from kindergarten until Year 11.
 At the age of thirteen, Goodrem recorded a five-song demo CD, financed through her television work.
 It was sent to the Australian rules football club Sydney Swans (of which Goodrem is a supporter) and they passed it onto talent manager Glenn Wheatley.
 Wheatley signed Goodrem to an artist development deal with independent record label, Empire Records.

 Between June 1999 and September 2000, Goodrem worked with producers Paul Higgins and Trevor Carter on thirteen tracks for an album to be called Delta.
 A later report on these sessions described Goodrem as "an ambitious 15-year-old keen to emulate the pop sound of the Spice Girls, Britney Spears and Mandy Moore."
 Most of the tracks were written by Carter, although Goodrem co-wrote two and self-wrote the song "Love".
 Goodrem did a photoshoot for the album (some of the photos have surfaced), and recorded a home-made style music video for the song "Say" which has since leaked onto the internet.
 Higgins took the album to Village Roadshow, which offered to market and distribute the album, but the deal was blocked by Goodrem's parents.
 The album has yet to surface, though it became the subject of a lawsuit in 2004.